0cjs/sedoc/git/filter-branch.md

 If you don't want to make `foo/bar/` the new root, you'll need to use `--tree-filter` instead.
 See [[so 3142419]] about that and other ideas.

+### Removing All But Certain Files

+Create a pathspec file (documented in `gitglossary(1)`) containing, e.g.:

+    :!:.gitignore
+    :!:README.md
+    :!:Test
+    :!:dir-I-want-to-keep/
+    *

+and use it with a an index filter, to avoid having to do checkouts of files (and thus speeding things up greatly):

+    git filter-branch --prune-empty --index-filter \
+        'git rm --cached --ignore-unmatch --pathspec-from-file psfile'

+Further cleanup may be necessary; this can be done with something like the following to avoid having to re-merge every commit, where `f0160bd` is some very early commit (typically the second in the new branch).

+    git rebase -i --empty=drop -s recursive -X theirs f0160bd

 <!-------------------------------------------------------------------->